by Andy Overton

 During the years I worked in the box the railway layout changed very little.
 The Grantham area had already been rationalised to some extent, with the removal of the carriage sidings on the west side of the station and the abolition of the facing connection to the Up Slow line immediately ahead of Platform 1.
 This latter removal could be inconvenient when diverting a freight train onto the Up Slow line for a following passenger as this could no longer be done at the same time as a train was departed from platform 4 towards Stoke.
 The approach control on the signal at the south end of platform 1, holding it at red until the train was close to it, and it not being visible until the train was in the platform due to line curvature, then the train having to go all the way to Grantham South to actually turn in clear of the Fast line are all disadvantages of rationalisation which persist to this day.

-Just before I left in 2002 the interlocking at Grantham, which had been installed in 1972 when Grantham Yard box took over the area, was replaced.
+Just before I left in 2002 the interlocking at Grantham, which had been installed in 1972 when Grantham (formerly Grantham Yard) box took over the area, was replaced.
+To house it a new grey REB (Relocatable Equipment Building) was installed to the north of the two brick structures behind platform 1 associated with the earlier interlocking system.
+During this work the connection to the Muck Bank, by then officially called the S&T Siding, was abolished.
 The new interlocking was commissioned in the early hours of Monday 25th March 2002.
-During this work the connection to the Muck Bank, by then officially called the S&T Siding, was abolished.
-The layout at Grantham has remained the same since.

 Grantham was a busy station to work and the signalmen in Doncaster at that time had a very good working relationship with the staff on the station.
 When you are remote in a Power Box you cannot look out of the window to see that a train is not actually going to depart when you have cleared signals for it and things like that, all you have are indications on a diagram.
 So it is essential that the staff on the ground tell you promptly about anything untoward or any changes of plan.
 Signalling systems are very safe and there are often time delays if you clear signals, and then have to put them back to danger, before you can set other routes.
 And it also works both ways in that any changes of plan a signalman wants to implement need to be run past the station staff in plenty of time, to ensure that the staff can re-arrange their side of things in sufficient time.